treatwell/immutables-styles/README.md

 If on the other hand, you have a deep hierarchy, it is much easier to manage it with `@DefaultStyle` and its interface-based annotated classes:
-1. The naming strategy (`Xyz -> ImmutableXyz`) is unwieldly, but does not matter a lot as we will mostly be using the annotated one.
+1. The naming strategy (`Xyz -> ImmutableXyz`) is unwieldy, but does not matter a lot as we will mostly be using the annotated one.
 2. Despite the annotated class not being serializable out of the box, you can work around it by using the generated one (which *is* (de)serializable in this case) as parameters and return types in controllers.